-Lo Que Pasa wants to know about your good news.
-If you, your department or a colleague have won any major awards, been honored nationally or internationally or accomplished some other major feat that deserves recognition, we'd like to know about it.
+We want to know about your good news.
+If you, your department or a colleague have won any major awards, been honored nationally or internationally, or accomplished some other major feat that deserves recognition, let us know about it.

 To submit your news, please send us an email with the following information:

-- Name of person or team receiving the honor.
+- Name of the person or team receiving the honor.